calebpeterson/copilot/README.md

 #### Usage

-1. Create a new empty file (or use an existing one)
+1. Create a new empty file (or use an existing one).
 2. Specify the code you want your Copilot to generate.
 For example:

 ```